EU Invites concrete US Plan On Lifting Vaccine Patents - UrduPoint

 EU officials are worried that Washington's gambit to get around its own blockage by invoking a suspension of patents will end up painting Brussels as a villain if it does not follow suit.

-An EU official briefing journalists on the complexities in the issue said on Friday that lifting patents, by itself, "will not fix things".
+An EU official briefing journalists on the complexities on the issue said on Friday that lifting patents, by itself, "will not fix things".

-Technology transfer and upskilling a vaccine-making workforce were also necessary, the official said.
+Technology transfer and training a vaccine-making workforce were also necessary, the official said.

 Even if all those elements were in place, it would still take up to a year for a factory to start producing copycat vaccines.